jourlin/newsRAG/README.md

 There is only 3 possible actions that take into account the history of use of the web application:

-- Query extension by adding medical concepts to compensate for the user's implicit intentions
+- Query extension by adding automatically extracted concepts to compensate for the user's implicit intentions
-- Patent search, with display of meta-data present in the document, as well as AI-generated fields
+- News search, with display of meta-data present in the document, as well as AI-generated fields
 - Chatbot, with _streaming_ display, minimizing user waiting time, and _a posteriori_ formatting, facilitating export (by copy-paste) of Llama3 responses.